 - Lake Brienz – Lake Brienz is great for sailing, canoeing, windsurfing, wakeboarding and more.
 Take a ride on the Brienzer Rothorn to get some great photos of Lake Brienz.

 - Rosenlaui Valley, Glacier, and Gorge – An absolutely beautiful and peaceful pocket of land in the Reichenbach Valley.
 The gorge has thundering waterfalls and bizarre cliff formations.
-It is definitely worth visiting.
+It is worth visiting.

 - Aare Gorge – Known for its limestone formations, Aare Gorge is a large piece of bedrock that stretches 1,400 meters long and 200 meters deep between Innertkirchen and Meiringen.